Earning an MSA or CDA credential in the Military.

 - An Advisor – military school-age professional

-- A Parent/Community Representative – member of the local military community
+- A Family/Community Representative – member of the local military community

 - A Military School-Age Representative – representative of the military

-You will select people to serve as the Advisor and Parent/Community Representative.
-The Council assigns you the Military School-Age Representative.
+Candidates will select people to serve as the Advisor and Family/Community Representative.
+The Council assigns the Military School-Age Representative.
 All members of the LAT team must meet eligibility requirements and each member has different responsibilities.
-We encourage you to contact your School-Age coordinator to obtain the MSA Application Packet or from this website for a detailed description of the process and eligibility criteria.
+We encourage candidates to review the information on the MSA process for a detailed description of the process and eligibility criteria.

 Being a PD Specialist allows me to share my expertise and genuine love of early childhood education.
 Being a PD Specialist is my Occupassion!